hotosm/damage-assessment-infra/Documentation/04 Security/01 Network.md

 ## Storage Accounts

 Storage accounts have their own network rules applied.
-See the Terraform for each storage account for details on the security configuration.
+See the Terraform definition for each storage account for details on the security configuration.